Chapter 8:

 “Dad’s probably very happy, even if his face lacks the ability to show it.
 When he married Mom and then grandpa left him the practice, he was worried for a long time that he’d never be able to live up to expectations.”
 Vernon pushed deeper into Raquel’s muscles eliciting another cute squeal.
 He’d started to enjoy that more than he wanted to admit to himself.
 “You said 365, right?
 Why do they have you working cases on both gangs in the city?”

 “Well…the Beset’s sword stuff, it’s…kind of toothless.
-They’ve been around for a bit, but all they normally do is complain online and make veiled threats.
+They’ve been around for a little bit, but all they normally do is complain online and make veiled threats.
 Or at least, that’s how it used to be.
-Then 365…sorry!
+Then the 365…sorry!
 Can’t go into that.”

 “Secret police business?”
 Raquel gestured as if she were locking her mouth shut with a key.
 “We’ve got contractors in the city who flat out refuse to work in neighborhoods that have any 365 activity.
 On the news you always hear about shootings and street racing.”

-“Oh come on, are you worried?”
+“Oh, are you worried?”
 A smug grin crept across Raquel’s lips

 “S-S-Stop it!”
 The two began play wrestling until they tumbled to the floor and Vernon’s phone emitted a notification sound.
 “What’s that?”
 Raquel said through heavy breaths.